simnibs/simnibs/docs/documentation/command_line/dwi2cond.rst

 This optional tool prepares diffusion tensors for GM and WM from diffusion MRI (dMRI) data.
 The prepared tensors can then be used by SimNIBS to estimate anisotropic conductivities for GM and WM during the FEM calculations.
 Only single shell data (i.e., with a single b-value in addition to some b=0 images) with a single phase encoding direction for the EPI readout is supported.
 All processing steps are based on FSL tools.

-.. attention:: dwi2cond requires FSL (5.0.5 or newer), and is therefore *not* compatible with Windows.
-Please see the :ref:`installation` page for more information as to how to install FSL.
+.. attention:: dwi2cond depends on `FSL <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki>`_ (5.0.5 or newer), and is therefore *not* compatible with Windows.
+Please see :ref:`optional_deps` for instructions on how to set-up FSL

 Usage example
 --------------